Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Alanine_scanning/README.md

 Alanine scanning will be performed and residue 65 (according to FIXED receptor pdb file, see note below) located in chain B will be mutated (of note, this is the residue number 12 in chain B in the original pdb file).

-Once the calculation is done, the GUI app (gmx_MMPBSA_gui) will show up.
+Once the calculation is done, the GUI app (gmx_MMPBSA_ana) will show up.
 In this app, you can visualize the results for the GB calculation for both the wild-type and the mutant system.
 The results can be saved as *.csv file by clicking "File" in the upper left corner and then "Export GB/PB energy (csv)".